iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > I deleted this app because it was using vast amounts of storage space.
 For an app that does very little I do not understand why..<br> :date: __2021-03-05 15:24:03__

-> Seems to have update issues.
-Im on same version as husband - he can add vaccination details but I can't.
-Good information feedback and invites to interesting webinars<br> :date: __2021-03-01 13:46:32__

-> Completely lack the ability for user to review own symptoms.
-I wasn't to see my data!<br> :date: __2021-03-01 11:56:15__

-> Sometimes my information doesn't go through and I have to do it over.<br> :date: __2021-03-01 00:13:25__

-> Hasn't sent reminders since an update in November.<br> :date: __2021-02-28 18:14:46__

 #### 2-star reviews